 Emerson’s arts organization, ArtsEmerson, received a regional honor in Boston Magazine’s 2012 annual Best of Boston issue.
 It was recognized as providing the “Best Theater” in the city of Boston.

-In October 2013, Kiplinger's Personal Finance ranked Emerson at #45 on its list of Best Value in Private Universities.
+Kiplinger's Personal Finance placed Emerson on its list of Best College Value of 2015.